arnegue/NMEA-Seatalk-Multiplexer/README.md

 ## Setting time

-Many devices don't have a battery driven RTC or similar which might be useful for logging.
+Many devices don't have a battery driven RTC (real time clock) or similar which might be useful for logging.
 Luckily GPS provides some information about date and time: ``GPRMC`` (Recommended Minimum Sentence).
 Besides positional data there are also some timing information.
 If you add a ``SetTimeDevice`` like this (don't forget to set ``TimeSetter`` as observer on the GPS-counterpart-device:

 ```json